 - Form I-9 and SSA 1945

-- All new or rehired employees must complete the Form I-9 and SSA-1945 electronically.
-The Form I-9 (Section 1) and SSA-1945 must be completed no later than the first day of employment.
+- All new or rehired employees must complete form I-9 and SSA-1945 electronically.
+Form I-9 (Section 1) and SSA-1945 must be completed no later than the first day of employment.

 - New Hire Paperwork

 - Ensure you know what paperwork is required for your employee and stay in regular communication to make sure it’s completed.